Structure of the Program

 The Academy offers 3-week summer study sessions for those interested in furthering their knowledge on the philosophical backdrop of different European national public law systems, as well as on their commonalities and differences.
 Students may attend one session to earn a Certificate of Attendance in European Public Law, or attend two consecutive summer sessions to obtain the Intensive International Master of Laws (I.I.LL.M.) in European Public Law.

 The Program is composed of two 1-week intensive teaching sessions and a one Guest Lecture on different topics.
 At the end of each session, students must undertake an examination, which will be in the form of an essay, marked on a pass/fail or distinction basis.
-The final session will be held on the island of Spetses where students will attend the Annual Reunion of the European Group of Public Law.
+The final session will be held in Sounion where students will attend the Annual Reunion of the European Group of Public Law.

 To obtain the Certificate of Attendance, students must participate in one Academy study session (3 weeks of classes) and fulfill all of the program’s requirements, including regular attendance in all classes, active participation during the courses and successful completion of the essays.